Brava LogoBravaBook a demo

 Wallet-native loyalty without the enterprise procurement cycle.

-Capillary is the enterprise loyalty leader: Forrester Wave Leader, 393 brands across 46 countries, a full Loyalty+/Engage+/Insights+/Rewards+/CDP suite for Fortune 500 deployments.
+Capillary is the enterprise loyalty leader: Forrester Wave Leader in Loyalty Platforms (Q4 2025), NSE-listed, with a full Loyalty+/Engage+/Insights+/Rewards+/CDP suite for Fortune 500 deployments and 150+ enterprise customers globally after acquiring SessionM from Mastercard.
 Brava is the wallet-native alternative for Indian SMBs and mid-market operators who want wallet passes live this week, not after a quarterly implementation cycle.

 Brava vs Capillary: feature-by-feature